SmailikHappy/smailikhappy.github.io/_posts/2024-11-10-Dynamic_wetness_article.md

 It was all about learning how to use Niagara, materials, and researching rendering pipeline in Unreal.
 I am more then happy with the result, especially being able to make some a cool graphics feature in Unreal, an engine already known for its outstanding graphical capabilities.

-> There is a [link to the GitHub repo](https://github.com/SmailikHappy/GraphicsConcepting) with this Unreal project.
+> You are free to use this code in your project.\
+> How to use is explained in the `README.md` file of [the repo](https://github.com/SmailikHappy/GraphicsConcepting).
 {: .prompt-tip}

 Thanks for reading this article.
 GG